ats-tandjoeng7/stock-analysis/README.md

     &emsp; |&rarr; [./02_wall-street/resources/VBA_Runtime_Performance_Analysis.png](./02_wall-street/resources/VBA_Runtime_Performance_Analysis.png)

 ### Purpose
-Our goals are to understand the concepts of code refactoring, compare the runtime performance before vs after refactoring, including two required snapshots, and share a summary report in a GitHub repository (repo) while uncovering various techniques, advantages and disadvantages of code refactoring.
+Our goals are to understand the concepts of code refactoring, compare the runtime performance before vs after refactoring, including two required snapshots, and share a summary report in a GitHub repository (repo) while uncovering various techniques, advantages, and disadvantages of code refactoring.

 ## Analysis of Code Refactoring
 During this analysis, we applied various VBA coding techniques, for example looping through each member of arrays by For...Next, Do...Loop, etc. and optimizing the use of built-in VBA functions and debugging tool.
 This analysis was done by using a 32-bit Excel version 2206 or newer, and runtime performance before vs after code refactoring was measured on PCs with Intel 6<sup>th</sup>-gen i5/i7 and 11<sup>th</sup>-gen i7 quad cores inside.
 After hitting the wall at around 0.15234 seconds, breaking our initial design patterns and pseudocode was the only hope to brainstorm other possible optimization approaches against the norm.